romainl/quickstart/README.md

 * copies our pages *only* if a `*.html` file was changed/added/removed,
 * copies our `images` directory *only* if something changed in it.

 "But Gulp?", you asked?
 Or was it "But Brunch?"?
-No tanks.
+No thanks.

 ## How ?